underthreaded/dvlg/README.md

 ```
 / This is a plain untagged note
-/tag/ this is a tagged note
+/tag/ this is a tagged note, tags always begin and end with a / but no spaces are allowed
 /tag/subtag/ tags can have a path to allow you to categorise notes in a hierarchy
 ```